BlackHolePerturbationToolkit/FastEMRIWaveforms/docs/source/general/docs_main.rst

 Change Log
 ===========

+- 1.1.4: Distance added to FEW.
 - 1.1.3: Schwarzschild eccentric fundamental frequencies added.
 Flux inspiral structure adjusted to this change.
 Change log added.
 - 1.1.2: Memory leak on GPU corrected.
 - 1.1.1: wget and lapack issues fixed.
 - 1.1.0: New AAK was added.